vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/linear_algebra.md

 C_mtimes = A*B
 disp(sum(sum((C_matmul - C_mtimes).^2)))
 ```
+In MATLAB, a vector is simply a matrix where one of the dimensions is 1.

 ## Transpose
 Sometimes, we swap around the rows and columns of a matrix.
 This is called transposing.
 In maths, we would denote transposing matrix $\mathbf{A}$ by $\mathbf{A}^T$.
 In MATLAB, we would write